smartemission/smartemission/etl/calibration/README.md

 * airsenseur - regression plots for calibrated and reference data for AirSensEUR

 [airsenseurplots.py](airsenseurplots.py) draws various plots from data stored in InfluxDB.
 Both calibrated and RIVM reference data are stored there.
-For each gas both R-squared and the slope is depicted.
+For each gas both R-squared ('R2') and the slope ('m') is depicted.
 The Python `scipi.stats.linregress(x, y)` function is used.

 Two periods and locations are taken: